Zaamin National Park

 Kyrk Kyz Stones

-Of the natural monuments in Zaamin exist the giant red stones, they lie in the Kyzyl-Ataksay glade, and in translation from the local language they are called “forty virgins”.
+Of the natural monuments in Zaamin exist the giant red stones, they lie in the Kyzyl-Ataksay glade, and in translation from the local language they are called “forty virgins” or “forty girls”.

 Ancient Fortress Myk (or Mok) is located deep in the scenic canyon of Chortagna, in the headwaters of the Yettikachi river.
 The ruins of the fortress are at the altitude of about 2000 m and consist of four objects called Myk I, II, III and IV.
 Ruins fill the top of a natural rocky cliff at an altitude of 80 meters above the valley level.
 The structures are artificially tied to the terrain and were a powerful stronghold, controlling the entire surrounding area.
-This once-legendary fortress between 6th to 11th centuries was part of the Ustrushan Kingdom which was a very important mining and metallurgical region of its time, as evidenced by numerous mines, slag outlets around the fortress.
-For more than 500 years of its existence, the fortress has been repeatedly destroyed, plundered and burnt.
+This once-legendary fortress, dated between 6th to 11th centuries AD, was part of the Ustrushan Kingdom which was a very important mining and metallurgical region of its time, as evidenced by numerous mines and slag outlets around the fortress.
+For more than 500 years of its existence, the fortress had been repeatedly destroyed, plundered and burnt.

-According to historical data, the fortress Muk I stood until the beginning of the VIII century.
-The traces of the fire in the castle testify its violent destruction related, one way or another, with the Arab campaigns to Central Asia.
-After falling Muk I was never inhabited again, its ceilings collapsed and the walls remained unrepaired.
-By the middle of the 11th century when the tough times came for Central Asia, increased by outbreaks of internecine wars among the numerous Karakhanid rulers affected the distant fortress Myk also.
-The found artifacts: utensils thrown to the floor of the village of Muk III, enormous conflagration in the fortress, abandoned expensive utensils, tools and human bones visually match the scale and character of the disaster that once happened here.
+According to historical data, the fortress Muk I stood until the beginning of the 8th century.
+The traces of the fire in the castle testify its violent destruction most likely related with the Arab campaigns to Central Asia.
+After falling, Muk I was never inhabited again, its ceilings collapsed and the walls remained unrepaired.
+By the middle of the 11th century, when the tough times came for Central Asia, increased by outbreaks of internecine wars among the numerous Karakhanid rulers affected the distant fortress of Myk as well.
+The artifacts found here include utensils thrown to the floor of the village of Muk III, enormous conflagration in the fortress, abandoned expensive utensils, tools and human bones that visually match the scale and character of the disaster that once happened here.

-The remains of the settlement occurred in the first half of the 11th century, in the second half life improved, however to a much more minor extent than it used to be.
-In 1141 occurred the second wave of the difficult period for Myk, when the hordes of Karakitay invading Maveranahr defeated Sultan Sandjar’s army and the fortress was located in the rear of the conquerors.
+The remains of the settlement lived on until in the first half of the 11th century, when during the second half of the century, life improved here, however to a much more minor extent than it used to be.
+In 1141, occurred the second wave of the difficult period for Myk, when the hordes of Karakitay invading Maveranahr defeated Sultan Sandjar’s army and the fortress was located in the rear of the conquerors.
 By the middle of the 12th, the fortress was completely empty.
 Existing only for five centuries, the fortress became a silent witness of bloody battles, the rise and fall of local states.

 The Myk fortress area is located west – northwest from Zaamin sanatorium.
 It can be reached easiest from north by a small road that separates to a western gorge from the main road leading to Zaamin sanatorium after the reservoir.